This post was originally published in 2018 and has been updated in July 2021 for relevance.

 15. Hotel concierges

 Guests want recommendations of the best local tour and activities, tour operators want the visibility, and hotels can benefit from the commission.
 It makes good business sense for both hotel and supplier.
 With TrekkSoft, concierges can book directly into your system and see availability in real-time – without risk of overbooking.

 Often, but not always, visitors who stay in hostels can be more adventurous and open to activities with new people than those staying in hotels.
 Tour and activity operators can benefit from cultivating a special relationship with their local hostel.

 This could involve a dedicated booking desk in reception, the option to book tours with the accommodation booking, marketing materials inside and outside the hostel (such as a board listing the next departure), or a dedicated departure time each morning from the hostel.

+Are you on good terms with local restaurants?
+Are any promoting or reselling your tours, or partnering with you?
+Depending on your activity, it might make sense to package it with a meal provided by a local restaurant.
 For instance, you could combine a ski trip with a stop for fondue at a restaurant in the mountains.
 With TrekkSoft, it's easy to offer packages to your customers.
 The software also handles all payouts, invoicing and commission for you.

 How can you stay on top of so many channels?

 What is a channel manager?
 A channel manager allows businesses to manage multiple distribution channels (OTAs or other online marketplaces) from a single interface.